 Pamela’s most recent paper is “It Shouldn’t Be This Hard: a gender-based analysis of family law, family court and violence against women.”

 In her role as Luke’s Place Legal Director, Pamela is the lead trainer for Ontario’s Family Court Support Workers, providing both in-person and online training and support for approximately 100 frontline workers who assist abused women in family court.
 She is currently developing and delivering domestic violence awareness training for all Legal Aid Ontario staff.
-She is also a member of the Violence Against Women Roundtable, which provides guidance to the provincial government on this issue.
+She is also Co-Chair of the Violence Against Women Roundtable, which provides guidance to the provincial government on this issue.